nicklockwood/ShapeScript/Help/getting-started.md

 There is no cause for alarm if you see this screen.
 Just fix your mistake and save again to clear the error.
 If you aren't sure what you did, and the error message doesn't help, use the `Edit > Undo` menu in your editor to backtrack to a working state and try again.

-When you are comfortable with manipulating these shapes, try deleting them and adding new ones of your own.
+When you are comfortable with manipulating the default shapes, try deleting them and adding new ones of your own.

+**Note:** Many text editors save automatically every few seconds, so you may find that ShapeScript applies your changes as you type, even if you haven't explicitly saved.
+If you are in the middle of typing a new command when the automatic refresh takes place, ShapeScript may display an error, just as if you had manually saved an incomplete file.
+Errors that appear while you are still typing can be safely ignored.

 ## Debugging and Selection

-You can get information about your model (such as polygon count, and overall dimensions) by selecting `View > Model Info` (**Cmd-I**) in the menu bar.
+You can get information about your model (such as polygon count and overall dimensions) by selecting `View > Model Info` (**Cmd-I**) in the menu bar.

 If a particular part of your model doesn't look right, you can click to select it in the viewing window, and then use `View > Model Info` (**Cmd-I**) to get info on just the selected part.
 This will also tell you which line in the script file defines that component.